An information criterion for detecting periodicities in functional time series: Introduction

 Functional data analysis has been a focal topic for enhancing predictive performance in complex data analysis.
 This topic has been covered in several monographs; for example, \cite{bosq2000linear}, \cite{Ramsay2002} and \cite{kokoszka2017introduction}, just to name a few.
 The practical application of functional data analysis spans a wide range of disciplines, including criminology, economics, archaeology, rheumatology, psychology, neurophysiology, auxology, meteorology and biomechanics.

 Functional time series consist of functional observations indexed in time order.
+More formally, a functional time series is a sequence of random functions $\{Y_t(u); u\in [0,1], t\in \mathbb{Z}\}$, where each $Y_t$ is a random element in $L^2([0,1])$.
 For example, this type of data can be obtained by segmenting original data into smaller intervals.
 Let us consider the daily average temperature data of Kyoto in Japan for $3$ years (See Figure~\ref{fig_fts}).
 By dividing the original data into 3 smaller intervals of $365$ days each, it reveals that there exist specific cycles in changes of the daily average temperature.
 Even within the same dataset, different lengths of intervals may result in different observations of functional time series.

 The statistical inference for functional time series has been extensively explored so far (\cite{Hoermann2010, Hoermann2012}).
 The prediction problem for functional autoregressive processes has been considered by multivariate statistical techniques in \cite{aue2015prediction}.
 Testing for periodicity using the asymptotic null distribution of the functional ANOVA statistics has been established by \cite{hormann2018testing}.
 The investigation has also been extended to the frequency domain, leading to the construction of spectral density operators for functional time series in a separable Hilbert space, with applications to test for second-order stationarity (e.g., \cite{Delft2020}, \cite{van2020note}, \cite{aue2020testing}).